bxparks/AceTimeClock/README.md

 }
 ```

+See [examples/HelloDS3231Clock](examples/HelloDS3231Clock/) for details on how
+to configure and use this class.

 It has been claimed that the DS1307 and DS3232 RTC chips have exactly the same
 interface as DS3231 when accessing the time and date functionality.
 I don't have
 these chips so I cannot confirm that.
 Contact @Naguissa